michalp21/michalp21.github.io/_posts/2021-08-01-jekyll-tutorial.md

 Annoying and frequent mistake: even if the code is automatically reloaded upon changes, if you just refresh your page you may reload a dead link so check the URL.

-Another possibility is that title has changed.
+Another possibility is that title or category has changed.
 If so go back to `localhost:4000`, *reload*, and navigate to the desired page.
 This happened to me on Safari.

 ### Bundle Install Fails